hardope/dictionary/README.md

 ---

-I'm open to collaborations on this project 😊, if you have an idea to imporove this project, don't hesitate to fork update and create a pull request (frontend or backend)
+I'm open to collaborations on this project 😊, if you have an idea to improve this project, don't hesitate to fork update and create a pull request (frontend or backend)

 ---